vitorhcl/tldr/pages/common/exiv2.md

 `exiv2 {{path/to/file}}`

-- Print all metadata (Exif, IPTC, XMP) with interpreted values:
+- Print all metadata (EXIF, IPTC, XMP) with interpreted values:

 `exiv2 -P kt {{path/to/file}}`